 And by the way, a little sidebar here.
 We LOVE to talk about marketing in voiceover circles, don’t we?
 We think marketing is what grows our business.
 We’re all looking for the Holy Grail of strategies.
 What’s the secret?
 What’s the best?
 Frankly, most marketing schemes are just “paintin’ a pig.”
 The pig looks good, but what got accomplished?

-Here’s the secret to marketing: Find out who needs what you’ve got and tell them, and quit wasting your time telling people what you’ve got that they don’t want.
+Here’s the secret to marketing: Find out who needs what you’ve got and tell them, and quit wasting your time telling people what you’ve got that they don’t need.
+That, my friend, is fundamental marketing.
+And you didn't even need to go to Business School for that!

 OK, back to SD.